AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 *Last Update:* August 21, 2020

-These notes were written originally by @sirocknick in June 2020, and have been revised by @michaelsoltys
+These notes were written originally by @sirocknick in June 2020, and have been revised by @michaelsoltys .
+The notes are meant for students who are being introduced to the Cloud9 IDE (Integrated Development Environment) with AWS Educate.

 # Introduction